Welcome Message for Teachers

 If the resources provided here haven't answered your questions, or if you would like to talk to a local radiation safety professional about visiting your classroom, please contact us and we'll try to address your needs.

 Compiled by the Health Physics Society Science Support Committee, a group of radiation safety professionals committed to supporting and improving radiation science education.
-Comments on this resource for teachers can be sent to Web Editor Howard Dickson, firstname.lastname@example.org
+Comments on this resource for teachers can be sent to Web Editor in Chief, Howard Dickson, firstname.lastname@example.org